papadanku/papadanku.github.io/doc/source/blog/gpu/opticalflow.rst

    - **Vertically** slide the string across the opening.
    - **Diagonally** slide the string across the opening.

-Do you perceive a difference in motion when sliding the string horizontally, vertically, or diagonally?
-Probably not, unless you can see parts of the string outside the constrained view of the opening.
+Did you see a difference in motion when sliding the string horizontally, vertically, or diagonally?
+Probably not, unless you can see the entire string within the opening.

 **The Problem:** Your limited perception through the small aperture causes you to observe the string appearing to "move the same way" \(only perpendicular to its orientation\), regardless of its actual global movement direction.
 You cannot disambiguate its true 2D motion.